arosenaos/arosenaos.github.io/project.md

 *Figure 1: Colocation of sondewnpn radiosonde profiles with OKMSOIL and ABRFC products.
 The multicolored swath shows the ABRFC full domain and the blue patch indicates the ABRFC subdomain selected for this study*

-Once all products were temporally and geographically filtered, missing/incomplete/physically unrealistic data were filled with NAN values.
-Then, all files were filtered such that only the files that did not contain an excessive amount of missing information remained.
+Once all products were temporally and geographically colocated, missing/incomplete or physically unrealistic data were filled with NAN values.
+Then, all files were filtered such that only the files that did not contain an excessive amount of missing information remained within this study.

 For the precipitation product, APEs were calculated as days with precipitation that satisfied the following criteria: i) afternoon precipitation was greater than both morning and evening precipitation and ii) at least twice as much precipitation occurred in the afternoon than the morning (Wang).
-Below displays the coding process which calculates an APE:
+The code sample below displays how APEs were determined using a conditional statement:

 ```python
 ##precip_6_13 = total morning precipitation (between hours 6-13 LST)